lmbarros/Halp/README.md

 # Halp: An Ad Hoc Literate Programming Tool

+## Rust rewrite branch

+This branch contains a work-in-progress rewrite of Halp to Rust.
+This is a learning exercise, as Halp seemed like an interesting first real-world Rust program to write.
+If I like the results, this may become the official implementation.

+## Old README contents

 A quick and dirty Literate Programming tool hacked over a few nights for my other project [DUMP](https://github.com/lmbarros/DUMP).

 Main features: